gpustack/gpustack/README.md

 # GPUStack

-GPUStack aims to get you started with running LLMs and performing inference in a simple yet scalable manner.
+GPUStack is designed to help you deploy and manage large language models (LLMs) efficiently.

+### Key features:

-- Supports a wide variety of hardware.
+- **Supports a wide variety of hardware:** Whether you have a single GPU or a complex setup, GPUStack can handle it.
-- Scales with your GPU inventory.
+- **Scales with your GPU inventory:** Add more GPUs to scale up your operations seamlessly.
-- A lightweight Python package with minimal dependencies and operational overhead.
+- **Lightweight Python package:** With minimal dependencies and operational overhead, GPUStack is easy to install and use.
-- OpenAI-compatible APIs.
+- **OpenAI-compatible APIs:** Integrate effortlessly with existing OpenAI APIs.
-- User and API key management.
+- **User and API key management:** Simplified user and key management to keep your operations secure.
-- GPU metrics monitoring.
+- **GPU metrics monitoring:** Keep an eye on GPU performance and utilization.
-- Token usage and rate metrics.
+- **Token usage and rate metrics:** Track how many tokens are used and manage rate limits effectively.

 ## Installation